mhgit/python-photo-scripts/nas-archiving/README.md

 **create-glacier-archive.py:** Install this script on a nas to create a tar suitable for uploading to glacier.
 Pass -h to see the instructions.
 The idea behind it is to only take image files into the archive.
 Ignores any os files or thumbnails etc.

+In addition the script has facilities for checking and validating the archive and buddy md5 file.